Python Turtle - Lesson 3

 To see them all, check out W3Schools’s Python Arithmetic Operators page

-Let’s put that into our code at line 5:
+Let’s add this into our code on line 5:

 1import turtle